James Outman Player Props: Dodgers vs. Rangers

 James Outman At The Plate

-- Looking at the 88 games he has played this year, he's hit a long ball in nine of them (10.2%), and in 3.7% of his trips to the dish.
+- He has hit a home run in 10.1% of his games this season, and 3.7% of his plate appearances.

-- Outman has had an RBI in 22 games this season (25.0%), including nine multi-RBI outings (10.2%).
+- Outman has driven in a run in 22 games this season (24.7%), including nine games with more than one RBI (10.1%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.